jbiatek/BSGRulebook/rulebook.md

 As stated on the card, the Sympathetic Cylon card is immediately revealed when dealt to a human player.
 The player [reveals as a Cylon](#cylon-reveal-resolution) but their alignment is not so simple.

-<div class="motive" markdown="1">In this variant, after they reveal the Sympathetic Cylon receives 4 Motive cards from the Motive deck.
+<div class="motive" markdown="1">In this variant, ignore the instructions on the card about Agenda cards.
+After revealing, the Sympathetic Cylon receives 4 Motive cards from the Motive deck.
 Each Motive has an allegiance and a condition.
 A Motive card can be revealed at any time as long as its condition is *currently* being met, even in the middle of an action or Crisis, or during another player's turn.
 If it *was* met earlier in the game but is not anymore, it cannot be revealed.
 Many Motive cards cannot be revealed until the end of the game; for these cards the Sympathetic Cylon must wait until all other "end of game" effects have been resolved before they can be revealed.

 In order to win, at the end of the game the Sympathetic Cylon must have revealed at least 2 Motive cards that are aligned with the winning team.
 </div>